Demi Lovato Responds to Fan Who Questioned Her 6-Year Sobriety

 Soon after, however, some began to examine the reunion photos with some questioning what Demi was holding—and drinking—during the celebration.

-In screenshots first obtained by BuzzFeed, one follower started questioning what was really in Demi's glass.
+In screenshots first obtained by BuzzFeed, one follower started asking what was really in Demi's glass.

 "@DDLovato Bishh I'm not hating on you or tryna put you on blast but frs frs can you at least explain this lmaooo," she wrote.
 "Also at all of you who will prolly get defensive and pissed, I'm not tryna question Demi's sobriety bc I have a lot of respect for her.
 It's just it seems weird."